Are you traveling to Mexico and are not sure about what to wear in Mexico, and even less so, what to bring with you?

-What if you are going on a road trip that crosses several states and climates, though?
-Don’t worry, I have been to Mexico three times – each time crossing the country from north to south – and I will share the best packing list of Mexico you will find.
-Follow my instructions carefully and your will be sure to pack whatever you need for your trip.
+What if you are going on a road trip around Mexico that crosses several states and climates, though?
+Don’t worry.
+Follow my instructions carefully, and you will be sure to pack whatever you need for your trip.

-Let’s start this packing list for Mexico with the essential!
+Let’s start this packing list for Mexico with the essentials!
 What should you use when traveling to Mexico?
 Here are a few ideas.

 Backpack

-I am a fan of Osprey Ariel as it is really comfortable and makes packing super easy.
-You can check it out here.
+I am a big fan of the Osprey Ariel 55 Pack, as it is really comfortable and makes packing super easy.
+This is a great choice with lots of space.
+It comes in several different colors, so you can choose the one that catches your eye.

 Suitcase

 The most durable suitcases are the Samsonite ones.
-I have had one since graduation and I still use it!
+I have had one since graduation, and I still use it!
+I also love Level8 suitcases as they are super easy to pack and move around and very trendy.

 Daypack

-There are all sorts of daypacks for sale online.
-Once again, my go-to brand is Osprey.
-I am a fan of the Stratos ones as they have pockets to fit everything, including water bottles on the side.
-You can get yours here.
+My go-to brand is Osprey.
+I am a fan of the Osprey Daylite as it has pockets to fit everything, including water bottles on the side.

 If you’re traveling by yourself, you probably won’t want to leave your stuff lying around unattended when you take a visit to the beach.
 Having a dry bag allows you to take essentials – money, phone, ID, keys – into the sea while keeping them bone dry.